osg-htc/virtual-school-pilot-2020/docs/materials/data/part2-ex2-stash-shared.md

 status: untested
 ---

-Data Exercise 2.2: Using StashCache for Large Shared Data
+Data Exercise 2.2: Using Stash for Large Shared Data
 =============================================================

 This exercise will use a [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastHome) workflow to